 The Wat was closed and the Buddha relic had to be moved to another location.
 The Fine Arts Department helped by considerable donations from Thai people completely rebuilt the chedi which took four years to complete.
 A gold spire of 16 kilos was put on top of the chedi and the Buddhist relics were once again enshrined.

-There are several more structures on the temple complex, including an ubosot (main prayer room) and a number of Buddha statues.
+There are several more structures on the temple complex, including an ubosot (ordination hall) and a number of Buddha statues.

 How to get to the Wat Phra That Phanom